AlexandruMiclea/Proiect-PAO/readme.md

 # Food Delivery

-## Clase
+## Classes

-(in proces de modificare)
-- Product (Abstract)
-    - Ingredient
+- Ingredient - Component of a meal
-    - Item
+- Item - Plastic Kitchenware, Straw, etc.
-        - Beverage
-- Meal (Abstract)
+- Meal - What a Restaurant serves
-    - Dish
-    - Desert
+    - MealType (Enum) - Distinguishes if the meal is a desert,
 - Kitchen
 - Franchise
 - Restaurant
 - Order
-- Person (Abstract)
-    - Client
+  - OrderStatus (Enum)
-    - Manager
+  - OrderType (Enum)
-    - Director
+- Person
-    - DeliveryDriver
+  - PersonType (Enum)

 ## Actiuni / Interogari

-1. Utilizator se poate inregistra
-2. Utilizator se poate autentifica
+1. User can register with an account
+2. User can login into his account
-3. Client poate plasa comanda
+3. Client can place an order
-4.
+4. Client can consult his past orders
+5. Director can open a new restaurant chain
+6. Director can list restaurants
+7. Director can open a new franchise (for a restaurant that is under his jurisdiction)
+8. Director cam appoint a manager for a franchise